My Non-Pancake Pancakes With Bananas + Healthy Tips For Your French Toast and Waffles

 My first go at making a healthy pancake was 1 egg (scrambled) and 1 ripe banana (mashed).
 Stir it very well, and pour 1/4 cup onto a greased (in my case a coconut oil sprayed) pan.
 It was runny and lumpy and not your beautifully shaped fluffy pancake.
 It did flip and turned out just fine and it tasted like the ingredients… banana scrambled eggs.
 Add a little butter and syrup to the stack and it tasted more like your traditional pancakes, only slightly more dense and egg-like.
 My son had a few bites but even he wasn’t the biggest fan.

-For the next attempt I added a dash of cinnamon, which is one of the healthiest spices.
+For my next attempt, I added a dash of cinnamon, which is one of the healthiest spices.
 The recipe needed some substance, a powder of some sort so I decided to add a scoop of vanilla protein powder as well.

 What You’ll Need